 3.5 GPS tracking

 GPS tracking helps trace employees whose work is onsite or away from the office, such as delivery drivers and construction.
 It tracks movements on the worker's phones and matches them to timesheet punch lists.
 This ensures that the right worker is in the right location at the right time.

 3.6 Biometric attendance and timesheeting

 Biometrics makes use of facial or fingerprint recognition to restrict employees in collocated offices.
 It is programmable by the employee's role, thereby keeping them out of certain areas.
 Timesheets are either manual or digital and track the employee's time.

 4. How Is Monitoring Employees Ethical?

 Employee monitoring is ethical, provided employers do not resort to stealth monitoring methods.
 These include keystroke logging and screen recording.
-It can capture sensitive information (such as login passwords to banking sites), that compromise the worker’s privacy.
+It can capture sensitive information (such as login passwords to banking sites) that compromises the worker's privacy.

-There are ethics to be followed, which first and foremost start with informing your workforce.
+There are employee monitoring ethics to be followed, which first and foremost start with informing your workforce.
 Starting from the intention to use employee monitoring measures and then obtaining their consent.

-The best way to reassure staff is to be honest, and upfront about what will be monitored and tracked.
-It should be accompanied by the reasons to do so.
+The best way to reassure staff is to be honest and upfront about what will be monitored and tracked.
+It should be accompanied by the reasons for doing so.
 For example, recording calls for training and quality purposes can help the employee understand aspects like:

 5. Ethical implications of employee monitoring: what leaders should consider